bmarieg/Beth-Graham-Coding-Portfolio/README.md

 Welcome!

-I am using this repository as a coding and teaching portfolio.
+I am using this repository as a coding portfolio.
 It is a work in progress!

 ### Python: